MARTIAL ARTS

 Calinda

 Calinda (aka Calenda, Caringa) is a rare Afro Cuban & Afro Puerto Rican single stick combat fighting art not known to many outside the island of Cuba & Puerto Rico.
 The Cuban Calinda is a stand alone art while the Puerto Rican Calinda is taught as a sub art under Cocobale/Kokobale.
 This art was created by enslaved Afro Cubans & Afro Puerto Ricans that encompasses unarmed fighting, weapons (stick), dance, music and Afro Spirituality transmitted from teacher to student in a direct lineage.
 Traditionally the art is taught in 2 main components the Combat Art and the Folkloric Art to make a well rounded martial artist who can not only fight/defend themself but to pass on their Afro history, culture and traditions.
 In modern times on the island of Cuba & Puerto Rico many natives only know the art from a Folkloric nature and many elders only know fractions of the art.
 To the modern day viewer the art may look like Filipino Martial Arts or Silat due to its Single Stick usage.
-The lineage taught at the school is from a complete system done by Andre who is currently a student and Group Leader under the tutelage of Gran Maestro Miguel (Mike) Quijano.
+The lineage taught at the school is from a complete system done by Andre who is currently a student and Basic Instructor under the tutelage of Gran Maestro Miguel (Mike) Quijano.

 [EDGED WEAPONS]